72-year-old tractor donated to Vala's Pumpkin Patch

 Beckwith himself even tried to get involved in the farming, although he was a little too young to get behind the wheel of the tractor.

-“The story goes that my mom heard the tractor running and she went out and saw me and my sister,” Beckwith said.
+“The story goes that my mom heard the tractor running and she went out and saw me and my sister,” Beckwith, a former Dodge County judge, said.
 “I had a can of gas and I was telling my mom that we were going to go get gas for the field.”

 He was 4 years old at the time.
 Beckwith said his mother had no idea how he was even able to get the tractor running, let alone how to turn the machine off.